KiltedCode/khandaria-campaign/sessions/2021/2021-10-07-a-perfect-plan.md

 `Mel` goes for food and elder
 guard with food comes and coffee
-`Pylia` info dumps on him, he's very confused after 5 minutes `Mel` returns with elder and has to tell her all over again
+`Pylia` info dumps on him, he's very confused after 5 minutes `Mel` returns with elder and has to tell them all over again

 `Faleor` stops by church for thank you prayer
 grabs food and a walking ale